Cutthroat Island: Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film a three-out-of-four-star rating, commenting: "This is, in short, a satisfactory movie – but it doesn't transcend its genre, and it's not surprising or astonishing.
 I saw it because that was my job and, having seen it, I grant its skill, and award it three stars on that basis.
 But unless you're really into pirate movies, it's not a necessary film."
 Susan Wloszczyna from USA Today stated: "If the sight of half-naked, tattooed sailors firing cannons at each other shivers your timbers, climb aboard.
-Even passable pirate movies don't sail by every day," awarding the film a 2.5 star rating out of 4.
+Even passable pirate movies don't sail by every day," awarding the film 2.5 stars out of 4.

 Harlin was nominated for a Golden Raspberry Award for Worst Director for his work on the film, but "lost" to Paul Verhoeven for Showgirls.

 Legacy

-In a radio interview in 2011, Harlin discussed the film's box office failure.
-He pointed out that Carolco was in ruin before shooting even began, but had to make the film since financing from foreign investors was already in place.
-MGM, the film's distributor, was in the process of being sold and thus could not devote itself into financing a marketing campaign for the film.
-Carolco filed for Chapter 11 bankruptcy a month before Cutthroat Island's release.
+In a radio interview in 2011, Renny Harlin discussed the film's box office failure.
+He pointed out that Carolco Pictures was in ruin before shooting even began, but had to make the film since financing from foreign investors was already in place.
+Metro-Goldwyn-Mayer (MGM), the film's distributor, was in the process of being sold and thus could not devote itself into financing a marketing campaign for the film.
+Carolco Pictures filed for Chapter 11 bankruptcy a month before Cutthroat Island's release.

-In another interview, Matthew Modine said that other factors contributing to the production costs running out of control were Harlin always having three cameras rolling at the same time; and Harlin and Davis had several cases of V8 Vegetable Juice shipped out to the set in Malta for themselves.
-Towards the end of the shooting, an entire room was found to be full of unopened juice, so it had to be served to everybody.
+In another interview, Matthew Modine said that other factors contributing to the production costs running out of control included Harlin's cost-prohibitive habit of always having three cameras rolling at the same time; and Harlin and Davis spending large sums to have cases of V8 Vegetable Juice shipped out to the set in Malta for themselves.
+Towards the end of shooting, an entire room was found to be full of unopened juice and everyone present was obliged to drink it.

-The failure of Cutthroat Island is also credited with significantly reducing the bankability and Hollywood production of pirate-themed films, which recovered only with the production of Disney's Pirates of the Caribbean: The Curse of the Black Pearl in 2003.
-Even at the time, the pirate genre was already not particularly popular due to the high costs of shooting, and even today, very few pirate movies outside of Pirates of the Caribbean franchise exist.
+The failure of Cutthroat Island is also credited with significantly reducing the bankability of pirate-themed films, which recovered only with the production of Walt Disney Pictures' Pirates of the Caribbean: The Curse of the Black Pearl in 2003.

-Scott Mendelson of Forbes stated on the film's 25th anniversary that the film, along with Aeon Flux, contributed to the failure of women-led films in the box office before the 21st century.
+Scott Mendelson of Forbes stated on the film's 25th anniversary that the film, along with the similar box office disappointment of Aeon Flux nearly ten years later, contributed to the industry's move away from producing films with female leads before and during the 21st century, under the assumption that mainstream audiences were not interested in such films.